ekernf01/branchmodel/README.md

 ###Fit a 'Y' shape to your data

 This R package uses an alternating approach to fit branching models to data.

-Feed it a dataframe with numeric columns.
+#####Install

+Unfortunately, I am a newbie with S4 classes and R packages, so `branchmodel` won't work unless you load in some dependencies.

 	devtools::install_github("ekernf01/branchmodel")
 	library(branchmodel)
+	library( ggplot2 )
+	library( assertthat )
+	library( matrixStats )
+	library( princurve )

+#####Usage

+Feed it a dataframe with numeric columns.

 	data(demo_branch)
 	head(demo_branch)
 	demo_mod = fit_branchmodel( demo_branch )